Sixers go for fifth straight win, face skidding Raptors

 “It’s next man up mentality,” Embiid said.
 “We are missing our best player in Tyrese.
 Tobias has been great this year.
 He’s doing his thing, been efficient defensively, he’s been great.
 When you are missing these types of guys it’s hard, but I think we have enough talent.”

-Not only have the Sixers won four straight at home, they’re 10-1 in the last 11 at Wells Fargo Center.
+Not only have the Sixers won four straight at home, they’re 10-1 in the last 11.
 It’s a good sign for a team which struggled early.

 “I think our guys are finally seeing like this is who we are, this is how we have to play,” Rivers said.
 “They know it.
 They’re starting to visualize what we are and that’s a good thing.”